Frequently Asked Questions

 Should the OGE Form 450 Alternative VA be submitted through IRBNet?

 No, the OGE 450 Alt VA should not be uploaded into IRBNet.
 ORPP&E has requested that the researcher submit the OGE 450 Alt VA outside of IRBNet.
 The researcher may attach the findings to their package if the COI review is complete.
-The new financial COI IRBNet module is currently in development and will be deployed in late Summer 2022.
+The new financial COI IRBNet module was deployed in Summer 2022.

 Are local sites using IRBNet required to maintain hard copies of research records?
 For FDA-regulated studies?